tuil-emt/pybinsim/README.rst

 pauseAudioPlayback:
     Audio playback is paused

-OSC Messages and filter lists:
+ZMQ Messages and filter lists:
 ------------------------------

 Example lines from filter list: